deviousname/SusBot4/README.md

-# SusBot 4

-SusBot 4 for PixelPlace.io
+# SusBot 4 for PixelPlace.io

 Step 1: Make sure you have correctly installed Python 3.7.9, and the latest version of Chrome, and that you have atleast a one day old Reddit account to use.